4 August 2007

 "You should feel lucky you are not going to die after all," my lawyer said...the typically-Thai outlook.
 There is no such thing as medical malpractice in Thailand.
 While I have the greatest respect for the quality of the health care here, some hospitals seem more prone to errors than others.

 Nowadays when I look in the mirror every morning I see a man who is going to die.
 Up until October I was foolishly content in my immortality.
 I was older but not ageing.
-Sorry, but I can't reveal the name of Big Evil Hospital, but you probably guessed already.
+Sorry, but I can't mention the name of Big Evil Hospital, but you probably guessed already.

 Next time: Drunkenness, Desperation and Deceit.
 It reads like a movie script.
 I'll make popcorn.